esterUOC/esterUOC.github.io/Challenge0/Lesson3.md

  ![4](https://github.com/esterUOC/esterUOC.github.io/assets/128288660/be82b3b9-3030-4d44-8d74-edd5280e357a)

-For the platform we default to these options: remember x86 is the same as Win32.
+For the platform we have as default these options: remember x86 is the same as Win32.

  ![5](https://github.com/esterUOC/esterUOC.github.io/assets/128288660/7fb745b2-e4b9-4b42-85e9-48deeb4ee524)